 • External participants: $66

-There is no cost for current UQ students to attend the Research Symposium, or for school groups to attend the Future Student and Teachers Stream of the symposium.
+There is no cost for current UQ students to attend the Research Symposium, but registration is mandatory for catering purposes.

 Registration

-UQ staff and students, and external participants register online (school groups registration is separate):
+UQ staff and students and external participants register online for the symposium and dinner (registration for the writing workshop is separate):

 Register